mawinkler/playground-one/docs/getting-started/life-cycle.md

     This will create your VPC in the configured region (see `config.yaml`)

-3. Create Virtual Instances and/or Kubernetes Clusters with Workload
+3. Create Virtual Instances and/or Kubernetes Clusters with demo workload

     EC2 instances: